-As scores of lawsuits against the federal contraception mandate continue to move through the courts, Cardinal Dolan has voiced renewed commitment to defending religious liberty.
+As scores of lawsuits against the federal contraception mandate continue to move through the courts, the head of the U.S. bishops’ conference has voiced renewed commitment to defending religious liberty.

 “The bishops have made clear their strong, unified commitment to protecting religious freedom,” said Kim Daniels, spokesperson for Cardinal Timothy Dolan, president of the U.S. Conference of Catholic Bishops.